 The benfit of Long pulse Nd:YAG lasers are that they can be used on all skin types even tanned skin, allowing treatment of a wider patient base than many other systems.
 They even allow us to offer treatments to the often difficult-to-treat finer hairs that are left by other systems after a number of treatments.

 IMPORTANT: The choice of IPL Hair Removal or Laser Hair Removal depends on your individual skin and hair type.
 What is important for you to know is we will select the machine best for individual requirement.
 The machine we believe we will get the best results.

 No matter what you may have read.
-Using a laser to remove hair probably won’t remove 100% of hair permanently, but should dramatically reduce growth to what often feels like permanent.
-Any hair re-growth is likely to be paler and weaker.
-So if you’re guaranteed “permanent laser hair removal” – worry!
+Using a laser to remove hair probably won’t remove 100% of hair permanently, but should dramatically reduce growth to what to many is seen as permanent.
+What’s more, any hair re-growth is likely to be paler and weaker.
+So if you’re guaranteed “permanent hair removal” – worry!

 This is because lasers need the pigment with within the hair to work with different results being obtained based on the hairs colour.
 White, grey or platinum blond hair do not respond nearly as well as dark hairs.

 Additionally, hair removal treatment works best on new hairs that are just starting to grow, which is why you will need a number of treatments in the same area to ensure you capture the hairs as they begin their growth cycle.
 Even then new hairs can grow or hairs that simply managed to avoid treatment whilst in the right growth phase can get missed.

 You will need to wear special goggles to protect your eyes.
 Very cold air or a cooling gel will be applied to the treatment area.
 Lasering stings or tingles, and takes 15-45 minutes, depending on the size of the area.
 The same area is lasered once a month for about eight months, until all the hair follicles have been treated in the optimum growth phase.